Shia view of Aisha: Relationship with Ali

 Lo! they who spread the slander are a gang among you.
 Deem it not a bad thing for you; nay, it is good for you.
 Unto every man of them (will be paid) that which he hath earned of the sin; and as for him among them who had the greater share therein, his will be an awful doom.

 Some Shias believe that this verse was about Maryam the Copt instead of Aisha, and so in their eyes the charge against her has never been cleared.
 However, others agree with the Sunni view that this verse proves her innocent.
 Moreover the prophet Muhammad would have divorced her if these accusations were true.
 As he was receiving revelation from Allah.

 Shi'a supported the advancement of Ali in the political world and disregarded Aisha because of her feelings towards Ali.
 The Shi'a preferred Ali over the first three caliphs; they never accepted Mu’awiya or any later caliphs, and Shi'a took the name shi’at Ali, or Ali's Party.
 Shi'a also regarded Ali to be the most judicious of the Companions.
 The early Shi'a deemed Ali and his descendants to have rights to leadership based on their relationship to Muhammad, their designation by Muhammad as his successors, along with their knowledge and religious insight.

 Role in Fitnah

 Overview

 The biggest criticism that the Shi'a have of Aisha was her role in the First Fitnah (First Islamic civil war).
 The Shi'a view her (and all) opposition to Ali's Khalifat as a sinful act.

-The Shi'a website “Answering-Ansar.org” project (renamed as Shia Pen) poses the question: